aimclub/FEDOT/docs/contributing.rst

 -  If a new package with several scripts:

-   1. Go to docs/source/api and create new your_name_for_file.rst file.
+   1. Go to `docs/source/api <https://github.com/nccr-itmo/FEDOT/tree/master/docs/source/api>`__ and create new your_name_for_file.rst file.

    2. Add a Header underlined with “=” sign.
-It’s crusial.
+It’s crucial.

    3. Add automodule description for each of your scripts. ::